orionarcher/pymatgen-io-openmm/README.md

 `pymatgen-io-openmm` makes setting up OpenMM simulations fast and easy.

 The documentation is under active development.
-If you would like to use this package, please contact the [Orion Cohen](https://orioncohen.com/) so that he makes time to finish documenting and mint a PyPI release.
+If you would like to use this package, please contact [Orion Cohen](https://orioncohen.com/) so that he makes time to finish documenting and mint a PyPI release.

 `pymatgen-io-openmm` is a [pymatgen](https://pymatgen.org/) namespace package.